-A new Actuarial Standard of Practice (ASOP 51) has been issued which requires actuaries to identify and assess risks that "may reasonably be anticipated to significantly affect the plan's future financial condition."
+Actuarial Standard of Practice (ASOP 51) requires actuaries to identify and assess risks that "may reasonably be anticipated to significantly affect the plan's future financial condition."
 This section of the report is intended to identify the primary risks to the Plan, provide some background information about those risks, and provide an assessment of those risks.